 The existing Neatishead conservation area covers the historic settlement, which is compact and concentrated to the south east of Limekiln Dyke, where Street Hill and those parts of the Street and Irstead Road nearest the crossroads contain a tight development of mainly smaller dwellings built close to the road.
 The absence of pavements in the village adds to the intimacy of the street scene.

+Looking towards the crossroads of The Street and Irstead Road

-Along Irstead Road towards The Staithe, development is primarily restricted to the north side of the road; the houses are of medium size, set further back form the road in larger plots with a variety of mature trees, with a consequent change of character.
+Along Irstead Road towards The Staithe, development is primarily restricted to the north side of the road; the houses are of medium size, set further back from the road in larger plots with a variety of mature trees, with a consequent change of character.
 To the south of Irstead Road, new development on rising ground, whilst in a different form, does not unduly disturb the historic rhythm of the village.
-North of Limekiln Dyke on Hall Road, the houses almost exclusively date from the mid 20th century and are generally sited on the higher ground nearer the road in large gardens running down to Limekiln Dyke with many mature trees.
-The conservation area boundary extends to the north west of Limekiln Dyke to include farmland and Ikens Farm (shown as Storey Farm on early maps).